-The same cash allowance levels will remain in place in 2014 for participating executives, including the NEOs.
 The Company continues to make executive physical examinations available to its officers.
 Finally, under certain circumstances, NEOs may utilize our corporate owned or leased aircraft for personal use (including spousal use).
-See footnote six to the 2013 Summary Compensation table below for more information about our NEOs who utilized this perquisite in 2013.
+See footnote six to the 2014 Summary Compensation table below for more information about our NEOs who utilized this perquisite in 2014.